 There are many potential causes of sharp abdominal pain.
 Some causes are more serious than others.

-Appendicitis is an inflammation of your appendix organ.
-Appendicitis can be recognized by the sharp pains it causes in the lower right part of your abdomen.
+Appendicitis is inflammation of your appendix, a tubed organ.
+Appendicitis can be recognized by sharp pains in the lower right part of your abdomen.
 Nausea, vomiting, and bloating are other common symptoms.

-Gallstones sometimes need to be treated with medication or laparoscopic surgery to dissolve or remove the stones.
+If gallstones cause symptoms, they may need to be treated with medication or laparoscopic surgery to dissolve or remove the stones.
 Sometimes the entire gallbladder needs to be removed.

-Ovarian cysts are fluid-filled sacs found in the ovaries.
-They can form by themselves during ovulation.
-Ovarian cysts can cause an intense pain in the lower abdomen, concentrated on the side of the body where the cyst is.
+If they become large enough, ovarian cysts can cause intense pain in the lower abdomen, usually on the side of the body where the cyst is.
 Bloating, swelling, and pressure in the area may also occur.

-Ovarian cysts sometimes go away on their own, but sometimes need to be surgically removed.
+Ovarian cysts sometimes go away on their own, but sometimes they need to be surgically removed.